-If your ex acts they they want to get close but holds back and is sometimes hot and cold, they’re mostly likely a fearful avoidant.
+If your ex acts they they want to get close but is sometimes hot and cold, they’re mostly likely a fearful avoidant.

 A fearful avoidant attachment style is one of the four attachment styles.
 Attachment styles according to attachment theory humans are born with a need to form a close emotional bonds, They pattern in which we form these bonds is what is known as attachment style.